 Check if Michigan or your local jurisdiction requires a surety bond.
 Your insurance agent can help with this.

-File your application with Michigan LARA along with all required documentation and fees.
+File your application with Michigan Dept. of Licensing and Regulatory Affairs (LARA), Electrical Administrative Board along with all required documentation and fees.

 Register for Michigan sales tax and any applicable local business taxes.